sami-hatna66/BookTracker/README.md

 # BookTracker

-BookTracker is an IOS app which allows users to curate their own book diary by logging the books they read.
+BookTracker is an iOS app which allows users to curate their own book diary by logging the books they read.

 ## Screenshots